tekollt/AiDPublisher/README.md

 # AiDPublisher
-Snippe to download reports from "Aksjemarked i dag" from DNB
+Snippet to download reports from "Aksjemarked i dag" from DNB